 Best Wishes:

 To Rev. David Stewart for his 86th birthday.
-He and his wife Dorothy are soldering on despite health problems.
+He and his wife Dorothy are soldiering on despite health problems.
 Best wishes too to Mr. and Mrs. Murray for their 54th wedding anniversary on January 22nd.